Skip to main content

 The name of the message stream must be unique across your workspace.

-Creating a Message Stream using the Message Streams API
+Creating a message stream using the API

 You can also create or update a Message Stream using the Message Streams API.

-Sending a message
+Sending a message using a message stream

 Use either of these values when sending a message in the stream property using the Send a message API or the Send bulk messages API.